The Small One: Release

-The Small One was released on December 16, 1978, accompanying a reissue of the Disney's animated feature Pinocchio.
+The Small One was released on December 16, 1978, accompanying a reissue of Pinocchio (1940).
+Charles Solomon, in his Los Angeles Times review, wrote: "The film has its flaws: The script and the songs are a bit saccharine, and the human characters, except for the boy, are far less interesting in their design and movements than the animals, but The Small One is characterized by the same qualities of light, perspective and atmosphere that made the great Disney films so vivid."
 That same year, on December 23, the film had its television premiere on HBO.

 Home media

 On September 27, 2005, Disney released The Small One for the first time on Region 1 DVD as part of Walt Disney's Classic Cartoon Favorites: Volume 9: Classic Holiday Stories.
 This DVD also featured Mickey's Christmas Carol (1983) and Pluto's Christmas Tree (1952).
 The short is edited in two places: